DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxCircularGauge/1 Configuration/geometry/geometry.md

 ---
 ---
 ##### shortDescription
-Specifies the options required to set the geometry of the **CircularGauge** widget.
+Specifies the options required to set the geometry of the **CircularGauge** UI component.

 ---
 Specify the **startAngle** and **endAngle** options of the **geometry** configuration object to customize the shape of the circular gauge's arc.
 This arc is drawn from the **startAngle** to the **endAngle** as it is illustrated by the following image.